khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ### Landmark

-The widget area is an important enough section or a merge request page that it should be identified as its own region.
+The widget area is an important enough section of a merge request page that it should be identified as its own region.
 The region contains the unordered list where each widget is a list item.
+See the [notes](#notes) section below for markup recommendations.

 <div class="figma-embed" aria-label="A basic merge request report region is contained within a border highlighting the parent div that has an assigned role of region" role="img">
   <iframe frameborder="0" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FqEddyqCrI7kPSBjGmwkZzQ%2FComponent-library%3Fnode-id%3D38475%253A43619" allowfullscreen></iframe>
 </div>

-1. `<div role=“region” aria-label=”Merge request reports”>`
+1. `<div role="region" aria-label="Merge request reports">`

 ### Focus order

-The focus order traverses focusable elements in the DOM in a left to right, top down order.
+The focus order traverses focusable elements in the DOM in a left-to-right, top-down order.

 - `TAB` key moves through the list of interactive items in the order of the DOM.
 - `ENTER` or `SPACE` key expands/collapses the mobile overflow dropdown.